OR WAIT 15 SECS

 Immune cells that are the bodys front-line defense dont necessarily rest quietly until invading bacteria lock onto receptors on their outside skins and rouse them to action, as previously thought.
-In a new paper,
+In a new paper, University of Michigan scientists describe their findings in mouse studies that bacteria can barge inside these guard cells and independently initiate a powerful immune response.

 The study, published online ahead of print in the April issue of the journal Immunity and accompanied by a special commentary, adds important new details to an emerging picture of how the body recognizes invading bacteria and responds.
 The work of the U-M team and researchers elsewhere now taking place in laboratory animal studies offers a different way of thinking about how best to design future human vaccines, as well as drugs that could more precisely target the bodys inflammatory response in rheumatoid arthritis and some other autoimmune diseases.

 In our study, the presence of bacterial microbes inside the cell is what triggers the immune response.
-That creates a new perspective for developing new drugs, says senior author Gabriel Nunez, MD, the Paul H. de Kruif professor of pathology at the
+That creates a new perspective for developing new drugs, says senior author Gabriel Nunez, MD, the Paul H. de Kruif professor of pathology at the U-MMedicalSchool and a member of the U-MComprehensiveCancerCenter.

 For years, scientists have believed that when bacteria invade the body, they set off alarms in the immune system by interacting with receptors on a cells surface.
 But, now new studies are revealing that bacteria can also plunge inside immune system cells and trigger the immune response there.
 In the new study, Nunez team sheds light on one major pathway in which this process occurs.